slowernews/wisdom-tldr/README.md

 ===
 ###On analysis

-Most facts are a *tell* but some are just random.<br>
-Bias makes you underestimate or overestimate something.

-> *'Never assume that what people say or do in a particular moment is a statement of their permanent desires.'*
+Analysis is more an art than a science.

+> *'To find deep truths intuition is better than statistics.'*

+And error-prone: bias, being [deceived](#on-deceiving) and randomness will trigger miscalculations.

+> *'Not everything that counts can be counted, and not everything that can be counted counts.'*

 > *'What Susie says of Sally says mores about Susie than of Sally.'*

 > *'«Chekov bottle»: If something is described in a previous chapter, it means it will be important for the action in a future chapter.'*

-> *'Not everything that counts can be counted, and not everything that can be counted counts.'*
+> *'Most facts are a *tell* but some are just random.'*

+> *'Never assume that what people say or do in a particular moment is a statement of their permanent desires.'*

 > *'The highest form of the art of power is the ability to distinguish the wolves from the lambs, the foxes from hares, the hawks from vultures.'*

-> *'To find deep truths intuition is better than statistics.'*
+CHALLENGES: too much info is prone to bias: you'll find some that confirms your pre-existing beliefs and assumptions.